Inflammation – Causes, Anti-Inflammatory Diets, Carnivore, Cholesterol, And More | The Hart of Health Podcast S1 E7

 Yeah, so inflammation is definitely a very good example of a double-edged sword.
-Um, and well, yeah, it is pretty much the body’s sword to fight against fungus and bacteria and viruses.
-So you can’t say that inflammation is all bad because inflammation is triggered when your body is fighting the flu or bacterial infection.
+Well, yeah, it is pretty much the body’s sword to fight against fungus and bacteria and viruses.
+So you can’t say that inflammation is all bad because inflammation is triggered when your body is fighting the flu or a bacterial infection.
 So, you can’t just label it as bad, but it’s just when it gets out of hand that it gets associated with the typical inflammation that everyone knows

 Yeah.
-Well, I’ve noticed most people don’t think about inflammation or that they have inflammation and they have an injury or if they have a condition that’s associated with inflammation like arthritis.
+Well, I’ve noticed most people don’t think about inflammation or that they have inflammation unless they have an injury or if they have a condition that’s associated with inflammation like arthritis.
 Even PCOS is associated with inflammation.
 But most people, I think, are dealing with some inflammation, whether they know about it or not.
-Um, so what causes inflammation?
+So what causes inflammation?

 You are probably chronically inflamed.
 And the other one that I like to mention is if you’re on some sort of chronic medication or anti-inflammatory type medication, you think: “Oh, you know, okay, I’m taking an anti-inflammatory to fight my inflammation.”
 But what it also ends up doing is damaging your gut lining, which can lead to more inflammation in the future.

-And a lot of people have IBS, irritable bowel disease, um, where it’s basically gut inflammation.
+And a lot of people have IBS, irritable bowel disease; where it’s basically gut inflammation.
 You will eat and then you’ll get stomach cramps, depending on what you eat obviously, but a lot of people struggle with it and then they have to take all sorts of digestive aids and things like that.
-And if you focus, if you start to figure out what foods are causing you to get that gut inflammation, and sometimes you can tell, you know, I know you get metaflammation where if you eat way too much at once, then it also causes inflammation and it puts a lot of stress on your gut.
-But um, I think a lot of people can really notice when they have inflammation in their guts and then you can start to figure out what is causing that inflammation and cut that up.
-And imagine a world where you don’t have stomach pains, where you’re not that bloated, where you are not super gassy or you just feel a lot better.
+If you start to figure out what foods are causing you to get that gut inflammation, and sometimes you can tell, you know, I know you get metaflammation where if you eat way too much at once, then it also causes inflammation and it puts a lot of stress on your gut.
+But, I think a lot of people can really notice when they have inflammation in their guts and then you can start to figure out what is causing that inflammation and cut that up.
+Imagine a world where you don’t have stomach pains, where you’re not that bloated, where you are not super gassy or you just feel a lot better.

 Yeah, I mean that’s an example of the inflammation being directly in your gut.
 And so, for that person with IBS, it’s very obvious that it’s your gut that’s inflamed at that point.
 And I feel like where it becomes trickier is when… I wonder if that’s actually a word?
 Trickier?
 Cool.
 So, it becomes a situation where something triggering inflammation in your gut can cause problems elsewhere.
 Like your joints can become more achy or stiff because of something that is happening in your gut.
 So then you think: “Oh my joints are inflamed just out of nowhere.”
 They’re like: “Oh, I just have inflamed joints.”
 And you don’t ever look at what you’re eating to try and fix those things.
 So yes, it’s not always originating in the gut, but most of the time, inflammation originates in the gut.
 So, If you have any kind of inflammation anywhere in your body, it is worth having a look at what you’re eating to try and reduce that chronic inflammation.